What Are Capital Markets? | Capital Markets Definition

 The Connections Between Primary and Secondary Markets

-The primary and the secondary markets are not entirely separate and, in fact, are very much connected to each other in different ways.
+The primary and the secondary markets are not entirely separate and, in fact, are very much connected to each other in several different ways.

-Firstly, all securities traded in the secondary market were, at some point, issued in the primary markets.
+- All securities traded in the secondary market were, at some point, issued in the primary markets.

 Who Are the Main Players?

-We now understand what the financial capital market is and how it is split into two different types.
 But who are the main players within the primary and secondary capital markets?
 In the following sections, we will explore this subject.

 The Primary Market Players